remyla/damas-core/docs/Authentication.md

 else:
     print "Invalid username or password"
 ```
-:warning:  In case of a server running on Internet or untrusted network, use secure communication (https://).
+⚠️ In case of a server running on Internet or untrusted network, use secure communication (https://).
 Else the password is sent as clear text.

 Ask the server if the current authentication is still valid and didn't expire:
 ```python